 - 1. All of the ignition keys must be in the ON position. - 2.
 All of the vessel's ERC levers must be in the neutral position. - 3.
-At the helm you are requesting to be made active, press the TRANSFER button once.
-The transfer light turns on and one beep will sound confirming the impending transfer.
+At the helm you are requesting to be made active, press the transfer button once.
+After the transfer button is pressed, the transfer light turns on and one beep will sound confirming the impending transfer.

-NOTE: If all ERC levers are not in neutral, the neutral lights will flash.
+NOTE: If the ERC levers at the helms are not in neutral, the neutral lights will flash.
 Move all ERC levers to neutral and the neutral light will stop flashing.

-- 4. With the transfer light and neutral light on, press the TRANSFER button a second time to complete the helm transfer. - 5.
+- 4. With the transfer light and neutral light on, press the transfer button a second time to complete the helm transfer. - 5.
 When the helm transfer is complete, another beep sounds.
 The transfer light stays on at the active helm location.
 NOTE: If the helm transfer is not completed in 10 seconds, the request is automatically cancelled and a double beep sounds.
 Control will remain at the existing active helm.
-Press the transfer button again to restart helm transfer.

-6. The helm where the transfer request was initiated is now active and controls the vessel.
+Press the transfer button again to restart helm transfer. - 6.
+The helm where the transfer request was initiated is now active and controls the vessel.